precice/tutorials/flow-over-heated-plate/README.md

 ---
 title: Flow over heated plate
 permalink: tutorials-flow-over-heated-plate.html
-keywords: tutorial, CHT, conjugate-heat transfer, OpenFOAM, FEniCS, Nutils, Calculix
+keywords: tutorial, CHT, conjugate-heat transfer, OpenFOAM, FEniCS, Nutils
 summary: This tutorial describes how to run a conjugate heat transfer coupled simulation using preCICE and any fluid-solid solver combination of our [officially provided adapter codes](adapters-overview.html).
 ---